fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 memory.
 Both readr/vroom and data.table ran out of memory after several minutes and before being able to finish reading the file.

-At this point, you have an Arrow formatted data loaded in memory and ready to work with.
+At this point, you have an Arrow formatted table loaded in memory and ready to work with.

 To convert this file into the Apache Parquet format using the Single